 Zara also strives to be fast, not first.
-The company adapts to fashion trends at a comfortable pace for most of its demographic, while keeping its merchandise rotation fresh and timely.
+The company adapts to fashion trends at a comfortable pace for most of its demographic, while keeping its retail merchandise rotation fresh and timely.
 Instead of having a first-to-market mindset, Zara taps into consumers’ strong fear – and regret – of missing out.
 The retailer uses scarcity to boost consumers’ desire to buy items immediately rather than risk coming back later and finding their size is gone.
 That’s why at Zara stores “there’s always something new, and clothes are never stacked too high,” which influences Zara shoppers to pay full price to seize the opportunity to buy right away.
-On your e-commerce site, the timing of trends is everything, as you don’t want to be too early or too late with trends.
+On your eCommerce site, the timing of trends is everything, as you don’t want to be too early or too late with trends.
 Identify your optimal window and consider limiting your inventory to activate consumers’ fear of missing out, as the scarcity principle can boost sales.

 Target- Try Getting Out

 Have you ever noticed the lack of background music in Target stores?
 It’s deliberate.
 The mass merchandiser’s decision to exclude music is an attempt to make the customer experience more enjoyable by preventing shoppers from being distracted from all the fantastic in-store deals.
-How can your e-commerce site cancel out the extra “noise,” such as decluttering your homepage or making the buying process as simple and streamlined as one-click ordering so shoppers can concentrate on discovering and buying great products?
+How can your eCommerce site cancel out the extra “noise,” such as decluttering your homepage or making the buying process as simple and streamlined as one-click ordering so shoppers can concentrate on discovering and buying great products?

-In a Target store, consumers may find that navigating to their desired aisle is like going through a fun maze filled with treats, great deals and eye-catching displays.
+In a Target store, consumers may find that navigating to their desired aisle is like going through a fun maze filled with treats, great deals, and eye-catching displays.
 Similarly, keep your online customer journey positive and enjoyable from the homepage banner to the checkout page by designing a customer-centric, inspiring web architecture.
 Fill each webpage with attractive and even unexpected products to surprise and delight shoppers to make them more willing to explore and spend.

 Winding through Target’s spacious store footprint can tire out shoppers as they navigate from one corner of the store to the other.
 The retailer grasps their exhaustion as an opportunity to wave relaxing products in shoppers’ faces to encourage pampering to reinvigorate them.
-Similarly, your e-commerce site should match your customers’ lifestyle needs to the products you recommend they add to their cart.
+Similarly, your eCommerce site should match your customers’ lifestyle needs to the products you recommend they add to their cart.
 Use data on consumers’ preferences, past purchases and consumer reviews to determine which items to recommend as solutions to their pain points, which can encourage them to spend more.

-- Sephora- Trying is Believing
+Sephora- Trying is Believing

-Cosmetics giant Sephora generously offers shoppers free trials and samples to take home, the retailer encourages consumer awareness and engagement, increasing the likelihood that shoppers will like and buy their products.
+Cosmetics giant Sephora generously offers shoppers free trials and samples to take home, with the strategy, the retailer encourages consumer awareness and engagement, increasing the likelihood that shoppers will like and buy their products.
 This tactic reflects the principle of reciprocity: when someone gives us something we feel compelled to give something back in return.
 Do you “give to get”?
-Do you allow shoppers to sample your products to help them believe in your merchandise and trust your company?
+Do you allow shoppers to sample your products to help them believe in your retail merchandise and trust your company?

 Also, who among us can resist adorable travel packs?
 Sephora displays these miniature products at the checkout counters- impulse purchases masquerading as endearing, affordable luxuries.
 With their single serve size, innovative packaging and colorful assortment, travel packs look irresistible, which increases their sales, even when their unit price is a smidge ridiculous.
-Does your e-commerce site offer single-serve units or the equivalent – something small, cute and too attractive to turn down?
+Does your eCommerce site offer single-serve units or the equivalent – something small, cute and too attractive to turn down?

 Sephora also offers a 60-day return policy.
 The company permits the free return of used products if a customer exceeds a certain purchase amount.
 That way, if a beauty item irritates their skin or a lipstick looks less flattering at home, shoppers feel assured they can return the item, which increases their likelihood to buy it in the first place.
 How does your return policy compare to Sephora’s?

-- Macy’s- Pay More To Pay Less
+Macy’s- Pay More To Pay Less